benignvulcan/tiles/README.md

 More features.

-If you want to help, or get help, conact me.
+If you want to help, or get help, contact me (github.com/benignvulcan).